Contents Previous Next Index

 Enter t, and then press Tab.
 The expression placeholder is selected.

 Enter ⅇ−t2.
-Note: To enter the exponential e, use the expression palette or command completion.
+Note: To enter the exponential e, use the Expression palette or the Common Symbols palette.
+Here, we use the

 To evaluate the derivative and display the result inline, press Ctrl+= (Command+=, for Macintosh) or Enter.
 For more information, see Computing with Palettes.